 Investigations of time dilation should take this overall view, clearly accounting for the effect of the observational principle.
-The approach proceeds to introduce an auxiliary reference frame that serves as a primary system.
+Our approach proceeds to introduce an auxiliary reference frame that serves as a primary system.
 That is, we relate all time observations to this auxiliary system; thus providing a link between the original two reference frames moving at relative speed, v.
-This provides a needed support in lack of a complete definition of simultaneity across systems.
+This provides a useful support in lack of a complete definition of simultaneity across systems.

 The distinction/specification of which system(s) are SC and which are MC becomes a crucial element of the approach.
-Another element is the concept 'simultaneity by symmetry'.
+Another element is the concept 'simultaneity by symmetry', (supplementing the 'simultaneity by location').
 This concept applies for events that actually are not simultaneous in any of the two original reference frames.
 Thus, the clock readings of synchronized clocks will differ.
-However, by symmetry considerations and by the contribution of the auxiliary system, it nevertheless seems appropriate to refer to a kind of simultaneity.
+However, by symmetry considerations and by use of the auxiliary system, we claim this to represent an actual simultaneity.

-We have further applied the suggested approach to discuss the so-called travelling twin case.
+We conclude by applying the suggested approach to the so-called travelling twin case.
 As the standard example goes, the travelling twin will - at a speed of $0.6 \cdot c$ - age only 8 years during his trip, as opposed to the 10 years passed on the earth.
 Our claim is that the observational principle - in combination with symmetry considerations - is essential to explain the phenomenon.
 It seems no doubt that the trip actually takes just 8 years, (cf. the length contraction).
-But by taking an overall view of the situation (including 'simultaneity by symmetry' our claim is that the earthbound twin has aged the same number of years (i.e. 8).
+But by taking an overall view of the situation (including

+'simultaneity by symmetry'), our claim is that the earthbound twin has aged the same number of years (i.e. 8).

-It is further my opinion that under the conditions of having strict symmetry in all respects it would be rather meaningless to claim a 'true' time dilation, causing different ageing on the two systems.
-So it should be interesting to identify the conditions - in particular departures from symmetry - that would cause time dilation to represent such a physical reality.
-(In the travelling twin case I can not see that such conditions are identified.)
+It is my opinion that under the conditions of having strict symmetry in all respects it would be rather meaningless to claim a 'true' time dilation, causing different ageing on the two systems.
+So it should be interesting to identify the conditions - in particular departures from symmetry - that could cause time dilation to represent such a physical reality.
+In the travelling twin case I cannot see that such conditions are identified.